 This station reports when significant weather events (including precipitation) are visually observed at or near the station.
 Such events do not always correspond to measured quantities of liquid equivalent precipitation, such as when the event is near by not at the station, or in the case of solid precipitation that does not melt in the collection basin.

-The day in the last 12 months with the most precipitation observations was May 3.
+The day in 2013 with the most precipitation observations was May 3.
 There were 20 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
 The month with the most precipitation observations was May, with 91 hourly present weather reports involving some form of precipitation.

 The month with the largest fraction of days with at least some observed precipitation was April, with 43% of days reporting some observed precipitation.